varunthakore/mprove-nova/README.md

 * [`nova_rcg`](src/nova_rcg): Implementation of Nova step computation for reserves commitment generator subprotocol
 * [`nova_nc`](src/nova_nc): Implementation of Nova step computation for non-collusion subprotocol
 * [`examples`](examples): Examples for proof generation and verification of reserves commitment generator and non-collusion subprotocol
-* [`logs`](logs): Output logs of reserves commitment generator and non-collusion subprotocols for varying number of iterations
+* [`logs`](logs): Output logs of reserves commitment generator and non-collusion subprotocols for varying number of addresses

 This library has the following major dependencies:
 * [`Nova`](https://github.com/varunthakore/Nova): Zero-Knowledge Implementation of Nova